 ----- Licensed Clinical Social Worker/Therapist

-Ali Mayer, is a Licensed Clinical Social Worker who specializes in the treatment of children, adolescents, adults, and partners struggling with eating disorders, anxiety, depression, trauma, bipolar, grief & loss, relationship and attachment issues, and other general life and work stressors.
+Ali Morris is a Licensed Clinical Social Worker who specializes in the treatment of children, adolescents, adults, and partners struggling with eating disorders, anxiety, depression, trauma, bipolar, grief & loss, relationship and attachment issues, and other general life and work stressors.

 Ali’s therapeutic work is centered around building a strong therapeutic alliance & creating a safe and comfortable space for the client.
-Ali uses a strengths based, relational and nonjudgmental approach.
+Ali uses a strengths-based, relational and nonjudgmental approach.

 Ali utilizes Acceptance and Commitment Therapy to help clients establish a values driven life in the hopes of creating a life worth living.
 Ali also believes in tailoring the therapeutic interventions to meet the client’s needs and integrates approaches such as DBT, ACT, Exposure & Response Prevention Therapy, CBT, and Experiential Therapy.